DevCycleHQ/devcycle-docs/docs/introduction/key-features.md

 For feature flagging to be effective, all team members need to be able to operate without fear of breaking production.
 We use a balance of guardrails, permissions and observability to ensure all users have confidence in the actions they are taking.

 Here's how:
-- Govern who modify flags in production using [Permissions](/extras/permissions).
+- Govern who can modify flags in production using [Permissions](/extras/permissions).
 - Allow non-technical users to modify flag values safely, by enforcing [schemas](/extras/advanced-variables/variable-schemas).
 - Easily see a [detailed history](/extras/audit-log) of all changes to flags.
 - Write type-safe code using our [Code Generators](/sdk/client-side-sdks/javascript/javascript-typescript).